← Back to Resources

 Gross Lease (Full-Service Lease)

-The tenant pays a flat rental amount, and the landlord covers most operating expenses including property taxes, insurance, and maintenance.
-Common in office buildings.
+The tenant pays a flat rental amount, and the landlord covers most operating expenses including property taxes, insurance, and routine maintenance.
+Gross leases are common in Class A and B office buildings, where landlords prefer to manage operating expenses centrally.
+The tenant's exposure to changes in real estate taxes and operating costs is limited but priced into the base rent.

 Net Lease